gzcwnk/Redcap-on-rootless-podman/README.md

 cd ~/podman/redcaptest  and build the conatiner with the command,

-podman build -t redcapt1:xx .  # note increment xx as needed do not use latest as it is considfered bad practice.
+podman build -t redcapt1:xx .  # note increment xx as needed do not use "latest" as it is considered bad practice.

 Generate the ssl keys and send off to get the certificate.